noteflakes-music/lyp/README.md

 ### Scheme interface

-Lyp provides to loaded packages a small API to facilitate handling relative paths and loading of lilypond include files and scheme files.
+Lyp provides to loaded packages a small API to facilitate handling relative paths and loading of Lilypond include files and scheme files.
 The API is documented on the [lyp wiki](https://github.com/noteflakes/lyp/wiki/Package-Scheme-Interface).

 ### Including fonts

 Lyp also supports automatic installation of fonts, based on work by [Abraham Lee](https://github.com/tisimst).
-When a package is installed, lyp will copy any font files residing in the `fonts` directory into the corresponding `otf` and `svg` directories of all installed versions of lilypond.
+When a package is installed, lyp will copy any font files residing in the `fonts` directory into the corresponding `otf` and `svg` directories of all installed versions of Lilypond.

-**Note**: fonts will be only installed in versions of lilypond starting from than 2.18.2.
+**Note**: fonts will be only installed in versions of Lilypond starting from than 2.18.2.
 Lyp automatically patches any version newer than 2.19.12 in order to support custom fonts.

 ### Extending lyp